 It’s been a while since I wrote a post on the subject of blogging, so I’m taking the opportunity of me-having-no-sunny-days-to-photograph-a-new-recipe-for-you to crack an egg of knowledge about growing a food blog.

-For the record, I do not consider myself a blogging expert.
-God no. Not by any means!
-In fact, I learn something new everyday and there are still a billion things I don’t understand.
-I simply want to share a few things I’ve learned that have helped me gain and maintain readership.
+Side note: I do not consider myself a blogging expert.
+Gosh no. Not by any means!
+In fact, I learn something new each day and there are still a billion things I don’t understand!
+It’s a journey.

-2) Be there for your readers.
 This idea bounces off #1.
 I wouldn’t have a blog without you, my readers.
 When you have a question, I try my hardest to answer it.
-(Though I am only 1 person and this is becoming difficult to manage – I try my best to get to you all.)
-Offer your readers alternatives to ingredients, take their suggestions, listen to them, offer giveaways.
+Offer your readers alternatives to ingredients, take their suggestions, listen to them, offer giveaways, start a Facebook group and participate in the conversations.
 They take the time to read your blog, so take the time for them.
+I remember one email I received the other week: a reader emailed me about a specific recipe and I replied with my answer.
+She said she was so impressed with my timely and in-depth reply that she would visit my blog more often now that we made a connection.
+To grow your food blog, show appreciation to your readers.

 Also… try to say something new and different.
 Break the rules and differentiate yourself from other bloggers.
 Have your own style and stick to it.
 And don’t be afraid to get personal; a little vulnerability makes you human and makes connecting a little easier (see tip #8).

 I always say this to myself before I sit down to write a blog post: “am I in the mood to write right now?”
-Because if I’m not, I’m sure as hell not going to write something interesting.
+Because if I’m not, I’m not going to write something interesting.
 Readers can tell if writing is transparent and empty.
-This is why my posting schedule can be random during the week.
-Though I post at least 4 times per week, the days vary.
-If I’m not in the mood to write something good on Wednesday, I won’t post on Wednesday.
 I can’t tell you how many times I’ve forced myself to bake something and shoot it “just because I need a recipe for the blog.”
 And those posts are always so dull and forced!

-4) Food photography.
 This bounces off of #3.
-We all eat with our eyes and I can say with 100% confidence that my blog did not start to grow until I saved my money, bought a fancy camera, and actually learned how to use it.
+We all eat with our eyes and I can say with 100% honesty that my blog did not start to grow until I saved my money, bought a fancy camera, and actually learned how to use it.

 Photography is what draws in the crowd.
-Readers can’t touch, taste, or smell the recipes you are sharing.
-They can only see it.
+Readers can’t touch, taste, or smell the recipes you are sharing– they can only see it.
 For this very reason, eye-catching photography is essential to growing a food blog.
 Bad lighting, bad set-up, bad composition are all turn-offs.
 And I write this knowing that I have some extremely ugly food photos on my blog (I cringe looking at them!).
-Big, bright, crisp, make-you-want-to-reach-through-the-screen photographs create the most visual appeal for my readers.
+Big, bright, crisp, make-you-want-to-reach-through-the-screen photographs create the most visual appeal for internet users.

-Here is a lengthy (um, super lengthy) food photography page, including all the equipment I am currently using.
+Here is a lengthy food photography page, including all the equipment I’m currently using.
 And I try to break it down in everyday language because all that fancy razzmatazz and verbiage is confusing.

-5) Let people follow you in their own ways.
 Give your readers lots of easy options for following your blog the way they want to.
-Whether that’s via email subscription, on Twitter, Pinterest, Instagram, Facebook, Google+, etc. Include links to all of your social medias in an easy-to-spot location.
-Mine’s in my header.
-With an arrow.
-Hard to miss.
-However… this can get a little tricky because you don’t want to desperately bombard your readers with ways to follow you.
+Whether that’s via email subscription, on Twitter, Pinterest, Instagram, Facebook, etc. Include links to all of your social medias in an easy-to-spot location.

-6) Pinterest.
-If you follow me on Pinterest, you know I’m obsessed with Pinterest.
-Maybe a little too obsessed.
-Anyway.
 Pinterest is the easiest way to get your content out on the internet.
 Facebook has recently changed its means of sharing and your content is not being shown to a majority of your readers.
 It sucks.
 I’ve run many charts examining this and I’ve found that only 5% of my Facebook fans actually see my posts.
 Isn’t that horrendous?!
 If I want that percentage to increase, I’ll have to pay some big bucks for my content to be shared.
 We’re talking over $1,000 per day.
-Ludicrous.

 While I still share my recipes with my Facebook fans, I know that my time is much better spent sharing my recipes on Pinterest.
 Join group boards, share each others’ pins, and just have fun.
 I’ve even had companies find my blog through Pinterest.
 Crazy, right?
 So don’t underestimate this jackpot at your fingertips!
 It’s a wonderful way to share your amazing blog content.